Bearded Dragon Care Sheet

 Inland Bearded Dragon Caging Tips

 While a hatchling dragon could live in a 20-gallon aquarium for a short time, it will quickly need a larger enclosure.
-A 55-gallon aquarium or equal-sized enclosure is OK for one or two adult dragons.
+A 75-gallon aquarium or equal-sized enclosure is OK for an adult dragon.
 Screening should be used for proper ventilation, whether as a top on an aquarium enclosure or in the construction of a custom enclosure.
 During warm weather bearded dragons can be kept in outdoor cages.
 Be sure the outdoor enclosure provides both sunny basking areas and shady retreats, as well as shelter from rain.
 Having access to the sun outdoors provides healthy UV.
 Bearded dragons like to climb, so some sturdy branches are welcome in their enclosures.

 Inland Bearded Dragon Lighting and Temperature

 Bearded dragons like it hot.
 A basking site of about 100 degrees Fahrenheit works well for them.
-The basking site can be provided by a spotlight (such as a mercury vapor bulb) positioned over a rock, branch, etc. at one end of the enclosure.
+The basking site can be provided by a spotlight positioned over a rock, branch, etc. at one end of the enclosure.
 Keeping the spotlight at one end of the cage will allow your dragon to thermoregulate (move between a cooler end of the enclosure and the hotter end with the basking area).
 The cooler end of the enclosure can be kept at about 80 degrees.

 In addition to the basking spotlight, provide full-spectrum UVB (ultraviolet) lighting over the rest of the enclosure.
 This lighting is critically important for dragons that are kept indoors, as it assists them in synthesizing vitamin D3, which aids in calcium absorption.
 There are many types of lights available; consult with store employees and read the packaging to determine the best for your setup.